Giorgio Gaber: Death

-A lifelong smoker, Giorgio Gaber died on New Year's Day 2003 after a long battle with lung cancer, in his country house in Montemagno, near Camaiore, Tuscany, and his body was buried at the Monumental Cemetery of Milan.
+A lifelong smoker, Giorgio Gaber died on New Year's Day 2003 after suffering from lung cancer, in his country house in Montemagno, near Camaiore, Tuscany, and his body was buried at the Monumental Cemetery of Milan.

 In 2004, the refurbished underground auditorium of the Pirelli Tower in Milan was dedicated to him.

 In 2012, Patti Smith recorded the cover of Io come persona, translated into English "I as a person", contained in the anthological album ...io ci sono.

 On 25 January 2022, Gaber was honoured with a Google Doodle in celebration of his 83rd birthday.